Bas-Rhin

 On 1 January 2021, the departemental councils of Bas-Rhin and Haut-Rhin merged into the European Collectivity of Alsace.

 The inhabitants of the department are known as Bas-Rhinois or Bas-Rhinoises.

 Geography

 The Rhine has always been of great historical and economic importance to the area, and it forms the eastern border of Bas-Rhin.
 The area is also home to some of the foothills of the Vosges Mountains.

 To the north of Bas-Rhin lies the Palatinate forest (Pfälzerwald) in the German State of Rhineland-Palatinate, and the German State of Baden-Württemberg lies to the east.
 To the south lies the department of Haut-Rhin, the town of Colmar and southern Alsace, and to the west the department of Moselle.

-On its south-western corner, Bas-Rhin also joins the department of Vosges.
+On its south-western corner, Bas-Rhin also joins the departments of Vosges and Meurthe-et-Moselle.

 Principal towns

 The most populous commune is Strasbourg, the prefecture.
-As of 2020, there are 7 communes with more than 15,000 inhabitants:
+As of 2021, there are 7 communes with more than 15,000 inhabitants: